emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 {:numbered="false"}

-TEAPv1 meets this requirement by allowing multiple TLVs to be sent in a single EAP request or response packet, while maintaining the half- duplex operation typical of EAP.
+TEAPv1 meets this requirement by allowing multiple TLVs to be sent in a single EAP request or response packet, while maintaining the half-duplex operation typical of EAP.

 ## A.14.
 Requirement 4.3.3: Indicating Criticality of Attributes
 {:numbered="false"}